Support Us Button Widget

 Bexar County

 To understand Bexar County’s name, we need a quick lesson on the history of the Republic of Texas.
 The county was created in 1836 during the time of Texas’ independence and originally included parts of New Mexico and Wyoming.
-The settlement was originally named for Presido San Antonio de Béxar, a Spanish fort near the San Antonio River.
+The settlement was originally named for Presidio San Antonio de Béxar, a Spanish fort near the San Antonio River.

 Balcones Heights